 For security reasons, a contractor's access to CSU buildings is restricted to designated entrances.
 Emergency exits shall only be used in the event of an emergency.
-Doors locked from the outside (emergency exits) are not to be propped open without the prior approval of the CSU Project Manager.
+Doors locked from the outside (emergency exits) are not to be propped open without the prior approval of the Project Manager.
 Before work starts:

-- 1. New contractors must view EHS Contractors safety video before commencement of work - 2.
-Contractors must provide key loss insurance up to \$250,000.00 - 3.
-Contractors who will be working with asbestos must show certification of attendance to an approved asbestos awareness course for all workers prior to commencement of work. - 4.
+- 1. New contractors must view EHS Contractors safety video before - 2.
+Contractors must provide key loss insurance up to \$250,000.00

+- 3. Contractors who will be working with asbestos must show certification of attendance to an approved asbestos awareness course for all workers. - 4.
 Contractors must provide PPE (personal protective equipment) for their workers at all times. - 5.
 Contractors must provide evidence of safety training.